How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Evening gondola ride down the Love River

 You don’t need to bring your significant other along to enjoy a night out on Love River.
 Not long ago, this river that runs north and south through Kaohsiung, was a complete wasteland.
-No one would have dreamed that it would soon become a major Kaohsiung tourist attraction.
+I’m sure no one would have dreamed that it would soon become a major Kaohsiung tourist attraction!

 Love River

 Walking along the shore by day is worthwhile.
-Floating down the river at night, though, you’ll truly get to admire the impressive Kaohsiung skyline.
+Even better though, in our opinion, is to float down the river at night to admire the impressive Kaohsiung skyline under the faint glow of the city lights.

 Walk down the Great Path to Buddhahood at Fo Guang Shan Buddha Memorial Center

 The Fo Guang Shan Buddha Memorial Center sits among the most elite Buddhist architecture in East Asia.
-Like Tian Tan Buddha in Hong Kong or The Great Buddha of Kamakura, Fo Guang is show-stopping.
+Like Tian Tan Buddha in Hong Kong or The Great Buddha of Kamakura—two of the most impressive monuments we’ve visiteid—Fo Guang is show-stopping.

 Fo Guang Shan